 The battle of Athens was the northern-most battle west of the Mississippi River and the only battle to produce cannon ball fire on Iowa soil.
-At the start of the war Athens had about 1,000 people and was south of Croton, Iowa.
-Between 400 to 500 Unionist Home Guard troops under the command of Col David Moore occupied the town of Athens and fought 1,000-2,000 pro-Confederate Missouri State Guardmen.
-The outcome of this battle was to ensure that the northeastern part of Missouri remained in the Union.
+At the start of the war Athens had about 1,000 people and was south of Croton, Lee County, Iowa.
+Between 400 to 500 Unionist Home Guard troops under the command of Col David Moore occupied the town of Athens and fought 1,000-2,000 pro-Confederate Missouri State Guardsmen.
+The outcome of this battle was to ensure that the northeastern part of Missouri remained in the control of Union forces.
 Object No.: 31, tagged only

 McCrary, Hon.
 George W. "Loyal Legion Vignettes," Military ORders of the Loyal Legion of the United States.
 September, 1999. http://suvcw.org/mollus/art011.htm

 |Collection||Iowa Battle Flag Project, Civil War|